beanlab/byoLAD/contribute.md

 Please feel free to contribute to our project.
 Here are the instructions for anyone who wants to run this extension locally.

-#### Specific instructions for setup:
-1. Clone the repo.
-2. Run npm install.
-3. Copy the .vscode.sample folder and rename it to .vscode.

 #### To verify that it's working:
 1. With VS code open, press F5.
 2. An "Extension Development Host" VS code window should open.